Dawlish railway station: History

+In 1937 the main span of the footbridge was rebuilt using girders removed from Park Royal & Twyford Abbey tube station in London.
+This was replaced again in 2013.

 The platforms have been extended several times to cope with the crowds and now nearly reach Coastguards' Footbridge, although the Exeter platform was shortened again in 1970.
 The decorative iron and glass canopies above the platforms were replaced by concrete beams and glass panels in 1961 but the glass has since been replaced by Perspex.
 Goods traffic was withdrawn on 17 May 1965.

 After a major storm in 2014 washed out the track bed and made an 80 m breach in the sea wall north of the station, plans were developed to reinforce and replace the sea wall around the station area.
 This work, which was expected to cost £80 million, started in 2020 and was largely completed in late summer 2022.
 During this time the sea wall walkway was raised to platform level and both platforms were resurfaced.
-The platform lighting was improved and an accessible lift will be constructed following completion of the sea wall works to replace the rail-level crossing.
+The platform lighting was also improved.
+An accessible footbridge, built to replace the previous at-grade crossing for passengers who can't use stairs, opened on 15 March 2024.